siruzhong/siruzhong/README.md

 My research interests primarily revolve around Multimodal (vision-language) Learning and its diverse applications, incorporating Large Language Models (LLMs), Knowledge Graphs (KGs), and Retrieval-Augmented Generation (RAG) to enhance the learning process and enable tasks such as information retrieval and reasoning.

 Currently, my focus lies in applying multimodal learning techniques to the urban computing domain, which aims to deepen our understanding of complex urban dynamics and facilitate more transferable and informed decision-making processes, such as Urban Region Profiling and Satellite Image-Text Retrieval.
-Furthermore, I am intrigued by Spatio-Temporal Data Mining, particularly in empirical areas like quality prediction and car park demand prediction within the urban domain.
+Furthermore, I am intrigued by Spatio-Temporal Data Mining, particularly in empirical areas like air quality prediction and car park demand prediction within the urban domain.

 **More**: